cndpost/cppidioms/README.md

               titled "Sams teach yourself C++ in one hour a day" by Siddhartha Rao, 7th Edition, following command will make the program compile and run:

-               to compile and link:          g++ singleton.cpp -o singleton.cpp to run:                        ./singleton
+               to compile and link:          g++ singleton.cpp -o singleton to run:                        ./singleton

                comments: if you use gcc instead of g++ it may complain missing references to std library functions

+ singleton2 - singleton2.cpp.
+This single file have the singleton class that offers a thread feature to reserve a
+              seat index in an array if that seat is not taken.
+The std::mutex and std:lock_guard requires compiler option --std=gnu++11 to work
+              to compile and link:            g++ singleton2.cpp -o singleton2 -std=gnu++11